Last Updated on April 14, 2023 by Avi Steen

 - “You never arrived in our arms but you will always be in our hearts.”

 - Although I could never hold my babies lost by miscarriage in my arms they will forever be in my heart.
+A mother’s instinct and unspeakable love developed even before I had children on this side of the earth.
 The memories of them, how I carried them, and the experiences I had will forever be embedded.

 - “I carried you every second of your life and I’ll love you every second of mine.”